baderouaich/Enigma/README.md

 ## NOTES
 - Encryption passwords are NOT saved into the database.
-- Export your database by copying `Enigma.db` from `./Resources/Database/`
-- Import your database by replacing `Enigma.db` in `./Resources/Database/`
+- Import/Export your database by copying or replacing database file `Enigma.db` located in `./Resources/Database/`

 ## Enigma CLI